ahmadesh/Udacity-CarND-Term2-Model-predictive-Control/README.md

 The code minimizes the cost over time.

 # Timestep Length and Frequency
 The MPC algorithm takes the time length (`N`) and frequency (`dt`).
 Setting these parameters is critical to the performance that makes the drive unstable or with high error.
-I came up with `N=7` and `dt=0.15` for the best performance through experiments.
+I chose `N=7` and `dt=0.15` for the best performance through experiments.
+Decreasing or increasing `N` resulted in destabilizing the drive becasue of short or too long planning time.
+Also increasing `N` for too long could increase the computation cost.

 ## Dependencies